Introduction

 Indian Startups.

 Big 4 exposure helps you command more.
-You'll work long
+You'll work long hours, sure, but you'll build credibility

-suits your personality-not what everyone else is chasing.
+with what suits your personality-not what everyone else is chasing.

 Also Read this: Salary